Filing FAFSA for Undergraduate Students

-Upon receipt of your completed new FAFSA or Renewal (approximately three weeks after filing), the University Application Processing Center will send you a letter indicating if additional documentation is needed in order to complete your application.
-This process is called verification.
+Upon receipt of your completed new FAFSA or Renewal, you will be will send you an electronic letter indicating if additional documentation is needed in order to complete your application via CUNYFirst and delivered to your campus e-mail address.
+This process is called verification and the e-letter will contact instruction on specifically what you need to submit to the office of financial aid at Brooklyn College.
 Verification may require that you document reported income, U.S. taxes paid, family household size and the number of family members in college.
 Additionally you may be required to validate your reported Social Security number, citizenship status, selective service, and/or immigration and naturalization status.
 Any and all requested documentation should be submitted to the Office of Financial Aid for review and corrections.
 We urge you not to submit corrections on your own, as additional changes may be necessary and we can expedite these corrections.

 Applying for State Financial Aid

 In addition to federal financial aid, New York State (NYS) residents may be eligible for the Tuition Assistance Program (TAP).

 The Federal William D. Ford Direct Loan Program allows eligible students to borrow money directly from the federal government.
 This program includes the subsidized, unsubsidized and Parent PLUS loans.
 Depending on eligibility, under the Federal Direct Loan Programs a student may borrow for each academic year of graduate or professional-degree study up to an aggregate of $138,000, including any loans for undergraduate study.
 The loans carry a variable interest rate that currently is capped at 8.25 percent.
 Repayment of loans begins six months after a student ceases to be enrolled at least half-time (six credits) matriculated.